 GNU Lesser General Public License (GNU / LGPL v3)

-This variant grants fewer rights then the GNU / GPL and is generally used when the work uses third party non-GPL or propriety libraries and software.
+This variant grants fewer rights then the GNU / GPL and is generally used when the work uses third party non-GPL or proprietary libraries and software.

 This EULA requires any other work that is used with other open source license agreements to include their own EULA documentation or statements.

-GNU / LGPL can include third party propriety libraries which can include their own EULA statements.
+GNU / LGPL can include third party proprietary libraries which can include their own EULA statements.

 GNU Affero General Public License (GNU / AGPL v3)

 The GNU / AGPL is similar to the GNU / GPL agreement but also includes a specific requirement for server based works.